RemedyIT/Inprovise/README.md

 Inprovise (Intuitive Provisioning Environment) is a super simple way to provision servers and virtual machines.

-If you've found yourself stuck in the gap between deployment tools like Capistrano and full blown infrastructure tools like Puppet and Chef then Inprovise is probably for you.
+If you've found yourself stuck in the gap between deployment tools like Capistrano and full blown infrastructure tools like Puppet and Chef then Inprovise might be a good fit for you.
-This is especially the case if you choose to cycle machines and prefer baking from scratch when changes are required rather than attempting to converge system state (although Inprovise is flexible and extensible enough to achieve anything you would like).
+This is especially the case if you choose to cycle machines and prefer baking from scratch when changes are required rather than attempting to converge system state
+(although Inprovise is flexible and extensible enough to achieve anything you would like).

 Acknowledgement
 ---------------